 An H-6K bomber during an exercise.

-Several H-6Ks from an unidentified aviation division, headed by division commander Hao Jianke, took off from an undisclosed air base in South China and made a simulated strike against sea targets before landing on an island in the South China Sea, according to a statement published by the Air Force on Friday.
+Bombers of different types, including an unspecified number of H-6Ks from a division of the PLA Air Force, took off from an airport in southern China and made a simulated strike before landing on an island in the South China Sea, according to an Air Force statement on Friday.

 The Philippine Department of Foreign Affairs said in a statement on Monday it is "closely monitoring developments" in the South China Sea and "taking the appropriate diplomatic action necessary", but did not name China.

 The U.S. has dispatched its military vessels and aircraft to the South China Sea for years.

 Its B-52 bombers carried out training exercises in the vicinity of the South China Sea in late April, Reuters quoted the U.S. Air Force as saying.
 The news came less than a month after the U.S. sent the aircraft carrier USS Theodore Roosevelt to the South China Sea.

 Countries need to get used to China's training in its own territory, said Teng Jianqun, a researcher at the China Institute of International Studies.
 Such training, in line with international law and not threatening the security of other countries, is not "militarization", he said.

 The U.S. should stop "pointing its fingers" at such training, which will not alter China's determination to safeguard its territory, he said.